willbtru2/WT-Home-Page/README.md

 </p>

-### Hello fellow digital enthusiasts
+### Hello digital enthusiasts
-I am working towards a Computer Engineering degree with a focus in communications.
-My interests are currently geared towards signal processing and photonics.
-I have done several academic projects in Assembly, C, C++, Python, and MATLAB.
+I’m William, an engineer focused on embedded systems, DSP, and machine learning.
+I build reliable low‑level systems, analyze and visualize signals, and develop practical ML workflows.
+This GitHub is a collection of the tools, experiments, and projects I’m using to bridge embedded engineering with modern AI.